jeetendrabajaj/custom-page-theme/readme.txt

 == Add Custom Page Theme ==

-A WordPress theme needs only two files to exist – style.css and index.php.
+A WordPress theme needs only two files to exist â€“ style.css and index.php.
 So if we can write a seperate style.css and index.php file and save it in a theme, and then we can hook that custom theme with required page from admin panel without any code intervention.

 Below with 3 samples i will try to explain the complete idea.
 Starting with a very simple Sample, we will try little more complex pages too in next 2 Samples.